FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 Firely Auth
 -----------

 Firely provides an optimized OAuth2 provider that understands SMART on FHIR scopes and the FHIR resource types they apply to out of the box.
-Additional it can be used for user account mangement or integrated using OAuth2 federation into existing infrastructures.
+Additionally it can be used for user account management or integrated using OAuth2 federation into existing infrastructures.
 This product is called Firely Auth and can be acquired as part of Firely Server.
 You can also evaluate it using a Firely Server evaluation license.
 See :ref:`firely_auth_index` for all details.

 .. _feature_accesscontrol_aad: